We are currently experiencing a problem using Internet Explorer to search Summon.

-Due to repeated hacking attempts from IP addresses associated with the TOR network and from Amazon Web Services (AWS), we have moved to a default of not permitting login attempts from IP addresses listed as current TOR exit nodes or from within the AWS IP ranges.
+Due to repeated and large-scale hacking attempts from IP addresses associated with the TOR network and from Amazon Web Services (AWS), we have moved to a default of not permitting login attempts from IP addresses listed as current TOR exit nodes or from within the AWS IP ranges.

-If you would like to use TOR to access your library account or to access the library’s resources, you will need to log into your account from a non-TOR network IP address and update your settings: library.hud.ac.uk/user/settings/
+If you would like to use either of the above networks to access your library account or to access the library’s resources, you will need to log into your account from an IP address that is outside of those networks and update your security settings: library.hud.ac.uk/user/settings/